danny0838/git-store-meta/README.md

 current data file, and thus running `git-store-meta.pl --store` works in most usual cases.

-The `--directory` (`-d`) option can be provided so that all directories under Git revision control have their metadata stored, too.
+If `directory` is included in `--fields`, metadata of every directory under Git revision control is also stored:

-    git-store-meta.pl --store -d
+    git-store-meta.pl --store -f mtime,directory

 ### Apply